-The Future of the Program Department - The goal of this department is to expand services.
+The Future of the Program Department - The goal of this department is to re-open services that were dormant during COVID and expand essential services.
 The Agency will strengthen its use of role models or examples of healthy behavior, appropriate social skills and decision-making skills to promote overall wellness.
 Staff will work with facilitators to support individual and group sessions on grief and loss, effective communication, and consequential thinking.
 This in an effort to improve self-awareness and reduce the risk of repeated mistakes or common pitfalls.